ipverse/geo-ip-blocks/README.md

 ## Overview

+> **New repo alert:** Don't let the star count fool you - the prefixes are here, the stars are just still propagating.
+Being freshly launched, there may be a few bugs crawling around.
+If you spot one, please report it in the [feedback repo](https://github.com/ipverse/feedback).

 Daily-updated IPv4 and IPv6 prefixes by country, derived from network registration data.

 This dataset provides more granular geolocation data than RIR delegation files alone.
 While [country-ip-blocks](https://github.com/ipverse/country-ip-blocks) shows which country an IP range is *delegated to*, this dataset reflects the country codes in actual network registration records - capturing sub-allocations and reassignments that delegation files miss.
 This typically provides a more accurate picture of where networks are actually located.